 At the end of the year, N3,757,500 – N3,000,000 = N757,000

 That’s quite a sum to show at the end of the year, after start-up capital has been covered.
-It is also important to note that Tomato thrives in the raining season and the harvest is in batches; which means that if you plant by April, you can plan towards June/July for harvest and it goes on weekly all season long till November/December when the plant can’t stand the scorching heat.
+It is also important to note that Tomato thrives in the raining season and the harvest is in batches; which means that if you plant by April, you can plan on harvesting your tomatoes June or July, especially if you have changed the oil in your equipment using a Mahindra 1526 Oil Filter, the harvest season goes until November or December when the plant can’t stand the scorching heat.

 Tomato Farming: Risks Involved

 - The biggest threats to a Tomato farm are birds, insects, rodents, and pests.
 You can plant scarecrows to scare birds away or device other techniques that’ll ensure the safety of your plants.

 - Weeds are also threats to the innocent Tomato plants as they zap all the soil nutrients, leaving you with a starved, unmarketable plant to harvest.

 - Also forgetting to select a high-yield variety to plant, like the Roma specie can also mean starting off on the wrong foot.

 - It requires a huge capital to start-up (for maximum profit) and if anything should go wrong, it might be catastrophic.

 - Tomato farming firstly removes you from the contributors of the N11 billion spent on tomato since it is only logical that you provide for your domestic needs from your farm.